MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/administration/conditional-access-and-multi-factor-authentication-in-flow.md

 ## Recommendations

 - Do not use [remember multifactor authentication for trusted devices](/azure/active-directory/authentication/howto-mfa-mfasettings#remember-multi-factor-authentication-for-trusted-devices) because token lifetimes will shorten and cause connections to require refresh at the interval configured rather than at the standard extended length.
-- Ensure that users that sign in to a flow use criteria that matches the policies for the connections that flow uses, so that policy conflict errors are avoided.
+- Ensure that users that sign in to Power Automate use criteria that matches the policies for the connections that a flow uses, so that policy conflict errors are avoided.

 ## Details